-- Finding instance data.
-In order to help users to integrate Semantic Web data distributed on the Web, Swoogle enables querying SWDs with constraints on the classes and properties used by them. - Characterizing the Semantic Web.
-By collecting metadata, especially inter-document relations, about the Semantic Web, Swoogle reveals interesting structural properties such as "how the Semantic Web is connected", "how ontologies are referenced", and "how an ontology is modified externally".
+Finding instance data.
+In order to help users to integrate Semantic Web data distributed on the Web, Swoogle enables querying SWDs with constraints on what classes and properties being used/defined by them.

+Characterizing the Semantic Web.
+By collecting metadata - especially inter-document relations - about the Semantic Web, Swoogle reveals interesting structural properties, allowing us to answer questions such as "how is the Semantic Web connected?", "how are ontologies referenced?", and "how are ontologies modified externally?".

-To this end, our work involves many interesting research issues such as "what is the best way to index, digest and cache SWDs?", and "is it possible to create a meaningful rank measure that uses link semantics?".
+Our development of Swoogle has highlighted a number of interesting research issues such as "what is the best way to index, digest and cache SWDs?", and "is it possible to create a meaningful rank measure that uses link semantics?".

 Swoogle is designed as a system that automatically discovers SWDs, indexes their metadata and answers queries about it.
-This distinguishes it from other semantic web repositories and query systems in literature.
+This distinguishes it from other semantic web repositories and query systems in the literature.
 Ontology based annotation systems, such as SHOE [15], Ontobroker [9], WebKB [16], QuizRDF [8] and CREAM [11], focus on annotating online documents.
-However, their document indexes are based on the annotations but not the entire document, and they use their own ontologies which may not suit for Semantic Web documents.
+However, their document indexes are based on the annotations rather than on the entire document, and they use their own ontologies which may not be suited for Semantic Web documents.
 It is notable that CREAM [11] had indexed 'proper reference' and 'relational metadata'.
-Ontology repositories, such as DAML Ontology Library [1], SemWebCentral [4] and Schema Web [2], do not automatically discover semantic web documents but rather require people to submit URLs.
+Ontology repositories, such as the DAML Ontology Library [1], SemWebCentral [4] and Schema Web [2], do not automatically discover semantic web documents but rather require people to submit URLs.
 They only collect ontologies which constitute a small portion of the Semantic Web.
 In addition, they simply store the entire RDF documents.
-Recently, some Semantic Web browsers are introduced.
-Ontaria [5] is a searchable and browsable directory of RDF documents developed by the W3C; however, it also does not automatically discover SWDs and stores the full RDF graphs.
+Recently, some Semantic Web browsers have been introduced.
+Ontaria [5] is a searchable and browsable directory of RDF documents under development by the W3C; it stores the full RDF graphs of harvested SWDs, rather than focusing on metadata.
 Semantic Web Search [3] indexes individuals of well-known classes (e.g. foaf:Person, rss:Item).
 While the advantages of Swoogle's crawler-based discovery system are obvious, the decision to only store and reason over metadata is less obviously a good one.
-We made this choice since the key goal in building Swoogle is to design a system that will scale up to handle millions and even tens of millions of documents.
+We made this choice since our key goal in building Swoogle is to design a system that will scale up to handle millions and even tens of millions of documents.
+Moreover, Swoogle enables rich query constraints on semantic relations.